Contents

 Users can select a multi-channel (group control) or single-channel (single mode) transmission on the touchscreen.

-The RPS One displays the four connected SDI video input previews on the LCD touchscreen, which include two operational modes: single and group control.
+The RPS One displays the four connected SDI video input previews on the LCD touchscreen.
+It has two operational modes: single and group control.
 The RPS One default is group-control mode.

 Multi-channel preview 1- 4 behavior

-The video preview number displayed on the top-left corner of each video preview corresponds to the SDI video input channel.
+The video preview number displayed in the top-left corner of each video preview corresponds to the SDI video input channel.

 Starting and stopping a multi-channel transmission

-1. When all channels are detected, the Live All button will display on the LCD touchscreen.
+- The Live All button will display on the LCD touchscreen when all channels are detected.

-1. To stop all live multi-channel transmissions, tap a live preview and the Stop All button on the LCD touchscreen.
+- Tap a live preview and the Stop All button on the LCD touchscreen to stop all live multi-channel transmissions.

 Starting and stopping a single-channel transmission